MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 ## Create a new production environment

 The [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] provides an easy method for creating environments for the tenant.
-For example, if you have been using a production environment for training purposes, and you have decided to start using [!INCLUDE [prodshort](../developer/includes/prodshort.md)] to run the business, you can delete the original production environment and then create a new production environment.
+For example, if you have been using a production environment for training purposes, and you've decided to start using [!INCLUDE [prodshort](../developer/includes/prodshort.md)] to run the business, you can delete the original production environment and then create a new production environment.

 > [!NOTE]
 > Each [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant is limited to three production environments.